 A 0.25% payments tax would generate $19 trillion, so we'd have a $1.9 trillion surplus, as shown in the table.

 Here's how low your taxes would be with a payments tax.

 You'd no longer have to pay any federal, state, or local income taxes, Social Security taxes, capital gains taxes, sales taxes, or property taxes.
 And yet you'd receive basic income, free healthcare, and free college.

 The math works.
 This can be done.
-To learn more about why this is possible today, visit our page on taxation.
+To learn why this is possible, visit our page on taxation.